In addition to the ADA Improvement Program, there are other programs that can improve access:

 Spot safety improvements

-Some limited improvements constructed by county employees may be made as a result of a citizen request regarding a specific access issue.
+Some limited improvements built by county forces may be made as a result of a citizen request about a specific access issue.

 Traffic signal improvements